This guide will teach you the basic functions that you have under the ‘Manager’ access level in Deputy.

 If you have already set up a business via the sign-up process, you can click ‘Edit Settings’ to change the location.
 If not, click the ‘Add Location’ button.

 From there, you will be asked to give a name to the location, as well as the address.
 This will help in terms of location settings and clocking in via the Deputy smartphone app.

 Once you have entered in this data, you will need to enter in the different areas of the location in which employees can work.
-In this example, Sam’s Snackpacks, our new location, has the same staff layout as Jimmy’s Diner, which was created during the setup process.
+In the example, The Spire has the ‘Hatchery’, ‘Support’ and ‘Repairs’ Areas, all of which was, or can be, created during the setup process.
 Even though they are the same rules, you will still need to input each one manually.

 Now we can add our employees into the system.
 It’s possible that one employee can work at multiple locations, so if they are already into the system, there is no need to enter their names here if they’ve been added in an earlier step.
 This also helps prevent duplicate employee entries in the system.